flutter/website/_includes/setup/android-setup.md

 <aside class="alert alert-success" markdown="1">
 <i class="fa fa-lightbulb-o"> </i> **Note:**
-Flutter relies on a full installation of Android Studio to supply it's Android platform dependencies.
+Flutter relies on a full installation of Android Studio to supply its Android platform dependencies.
 However, you can write your Flutter apps in a number of editors; a later step will discuss that.
 </aside>